-We may elect from time to time to purchase and subsequently retire shares of common stock in order to settle individual employees' tax liability associated with vesting of a restricted stock award or exercise of stock options.
+We may elect from time to time to purchase and subsequently retire shares of common stock in order to settle employees' tax liabilities associated with vesting of a restricted stock award or exercise of stock options.
 These transactions would be treated as a use of cash in financing activities in our statement of cash flows.